 The Lani-Kailua Outdoor Circle (LKOC) has been actively involved with the preservation and protection of Kawainui Marsh for the past 70 years.
 As a Kailua-based group of volunteers, we are committed stewards and stakeholders in this effort, with no vested interest other than its preservation as a wetland and wildlife refuge, as well as a significant cultural and archaeological site, important to understanding the historical roots of pre- and post-contact human presence in Hawaii.

 LKOC spearheaded the formation of the Kawainui Heritage Foundation in 1983 and the effort to declare Kawainui eligible for inclusion on the National Register of Historic Places.
+In the late 1980s, LKOC petitioned the city to void previously granted permits to build a light industrial complex on the Wai'auia (ITT) site, resulting in the state ultimately purchasing the property and the removal of the partially constructed buildings there.
 In 2005, LKOC was a signed petitioner on the Ramsar Convention declaration of Kawainui as a "Wetland of International Importance".

 These are just a sampling of our involvement in the preservation of Kawainui Marsh over the years.